Massive MIMO-ISAC System With 1-Bit ADCs/DACs: Numerical Examples

-In this subsection, we examine the performance of the 1BitISAC design proposed in Section \ref{Sec:5}, where the radar SNCR requirement is constrained to facilitate comparison and validate communication performance.
+In this subsection, we examine the performance of the 1BitDFRC design proposed in Sec. \ref{Sec:5}, where the radar SNCR requirement is constrained to facilitate comparison and validate communication performance.
 In the validation simulations, we use 8-PSK modulation with a radar SCNR threshold of $\chi = 12$ dB and $N_{\mathrm{T}} = 32$ transmit antennas.

 \textit{Example 5.
 Impact of Radar SCNR Threshold:} In Fig. \ref{fig:exp5a}, we study the impact of radar SCNR threshold $\chi$ to communication performance.
-From Fig. \ref{fig:exp5a}, we observe that as the radar SCNR threshold increases, the minimum communication safe margin $\alpha$ decreases for all ISAC systems.
+From Fig. \ref{fig:exp5a}, we observe that as the radar SCNR threshold increases, the minimum communication safe margin $\alpha$ decreases for all DFRC systems.
 Additionally, across all considered radar SCNR thresholds, the minimum communication safe margin $\alpha$ for the adopted proposed metric is consistently larger than that of the conventional MMSE-based design.
-This validates the effectiveness of the proposed safe margin metric in pushing the received signal within the safe margin.
-As expected, from Fig. \ref{fig:exp5b}, we observe that as the radar SCNR threshold increases, the communication BER also increases for all ISAC systems.
-Additionally, the ISAC systems employing safe margin technology are able to achieve lower BER performance compared to those using the MMSE-based design.
-Fig. \ref{fig:exp5} highlights the advantages and effectiveness of the proposed safe margin-based design in guaranteeing communication BER performance in ISAC.
+This result confirms the effectiveness of the proposed safe-margin metric in driving the received signal away from the decision boundary.
+As expected, from Fig. \ref{fig:exp5b}, we observe that as the radar SCNR threshold increases, the communication BER also increases for all DFRC systems.
+Additionally, the DFRC systems employing safe margin technology are able to achieve lower BER performance compared to those using the MMSE-based design.
+Fig. \ref{fig:exp5} highlights the advantages and effectiveness of the proposed safe margin-based design in guaranteeing communication BER performance in DFRC.